Junkrat: Gameplay

 In Overwatch, Junkrat is classified as a Damage-class character, designed to provide a more offensive role in team compositions.
 He was originally classified as a Defense-class character before it and the Offense-class were combined into one classification.
-He carries a "Frag Launcher" that fires grenades and additionally has a passive ability, "Total Mayhem", which will drop grenades at his location upon being killed.
-In Overwatch 2, Junkrat temporarily reduces the amount of healing an enemy receives when he damages them, due to a new passive ability given to all Damage-class characters.
+He carries a "Frag Launcher" that fires grenades that explode after a period of time.
+He additionally has a passive ability, "Total Mayhem", which drops grenades at his location after he has been killed.

-Junkrat also has several abilities that require activation, though the first two have a "cooldown" period after use and are unable to be used again during that duration.
-These include "Steel Traps" and remote-detonated "Concussion Mines".
+Junkrat also has several abilities that require activation, though each has a "cooldown" period after use and are unable to be used again during that duration.
+These include "Steel Traps", which creates a bear trap on the ground that will temporarily immobilize opponents that trigger it, and remote-detonated "Concussion Mines" that damages enemies, and can launch him upward if he is in the blast radius.
 Lastly, his 'ultimate' ability, called "RIP-Tire", requires to be charged before use.
 The ability charges slowly during the course of gameplay, and can be charged faster through damage dealt to the enemy team.
 Once full the ability can be activated to fire a self-propelled truck wheel loaded with explosives that he's able to manually steer and detonate.

 For Heroes of the Storm, most of his abilities remained unchanged.
 However, he gained an alternative option to RIP-Tire called "Rocket Ride", which when activated will have him spawn and ride a large customized rocket into the sky before crashing down on a targeted area.
 While this will kill Junkrat, once he respawns after a shorter duration than normal he will be able to use the rocket as a mount for a brief time to travel with increased movement speed.